CoDiNG -- Naming Game with Continuous Latent Opinions of Individual Agents: Related Research

 \section{Related Research}

 We divided this section into three parts.
-The first part discusses discrete models where opinions typically take one of two values (e.g., agree and disagree).
-Binary-state dynamics, serve as foundational models for capturing essential aspects of social interaction.
-The idea of nodes switching between two states, influenced by their neighbors, provides a simplified yet effective representation of how opinions evolve within a network.
+The first part discusses \textit{discrete} models where opinions typically take one of two values (e.g., agree and disagree); with these models, binary-state dynamics serve as foundational models for capturing essential aspects of social interaction.
+The idea of nodes switching between two states, influenced by their neighbors, provides a simplified yet revealing representation of how opinions evolve within a network.
 These models have been successfully applied to various scenarios, ranging from competition between opinions to the spread of information, rumors, or behavior~\cite{gleeson2013binary}.
-The second part discusses continuous opinion models where opinions can take any value within a specified range, representing the strength of conviction towards a particular opinion.
-The third part discuss the hybrid models which combine features of both discrete and continuous approaches.
+The second part discusses \textit{continuous} opinion models where opinions can take any value within a specified range, representing the strength of conviction towards a particular opinion.
+The third part discusses \textit{hybrid} models, which combine features of both discrete and continuous approaches.